Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: Introduction

 The Closure Principle is useful for method development in FWER and FDP in several ways.
 In the first place, it reduces the complex task of constructing a multiple testing method to the simpler task of choosing hypothesis tests for intersection hypotheses.
 After making this choice, method construction reduces to a discrete optimization problem.
 Moreover, the Closure Principle helps to handle complex situations such as restricted combinations, i.e., logical implications between hypotheses \citep{shaffer1986modified, goeman2021only}.
 Finally, methods constructed using closed testing often allow for some user flexibility, permitting researchers to modify some aspects of the multiple testing procedure post hoc without compromising error control \citep{goeman2011multiple}.

 However, the known universality of the Closure Principle only covers methods controlling a tail probability of a function of the number or proportion of errors made \citep{goeman2021only}.
 Methods controlling expectations of such functions, such as per-family error rate (PFER) and, most importantly, false discovery rate \citep[FDR;][]{benjamini_controlling_false_1995} are outside the scope of the Closure Principle.
-We fill this gap by extending the closure principle to all expectation-based error rates, including FDR control.
+We fill this gap by extending the Closure Principle to all expectation-based error rates, including FDR control.

-For the construction of FDR control methods, \citet{blanchard_two_simple_2008} formulated two quite general sufficient conditions, self-consistency and dependence control, under which, if both hold, FDR control is guaranteed.
+For the construction of FDR control methods, \citet{blanchard_two_simple_2008} have formulated two quite general sufficient conditions, self-consistency and dependence control, under which, if both hold, FDR control is guaranteed.
 The self-consistency condition simplifies the proof of well-known FDR controlling procedures such as BH \citep{benjamini_controlling_false_1995} and BY \citep{benjamini_control_false_2001} and has been seminal for the creation of many others.
-An important recent example is the eBH procedure \citep{wang_false_discovery_2022}, that controls FDR on the basis of per-hypothesis e-values rather than p-values.
+An important recent example is the eBH procedure \citep{wang_false_discovery_2022}, which controls FDR on the basis of per-hypothesis e-values rather than p-values.
 The concept of the e-value, a random variable with expectation at most 1 under the null hypothesis, works well with FDR since both concepts are expectation-based.
-Several other authors \citep{ignatiadis2024values, lee_boosting_e-bh_2024a, ren2024derandomised, ignatiadis_asymptotic_compound_2025, li_note_e-values_2025} have pointed out useful connections between FDR and e-values.
+Several other authors \citep{ignatiadis2024values, lee_boosting_e-bh_2024a, ren2024derandomised, ignatiadis_asymptotic_compound_2025, li_note_e-values_2025} have pointed out useful connections between FDR and e-values, and we elaborate on the connections of this work with recent progress in this area in \Cref{sec:related-work}.